DefangChen/OKDDip/README.md

 **Notes:** The codes in this repository is merged from different sources, and we have not tested them thoroughly.
-Hence, if you have any question, please contact us without hesitation.
+Hence, if you have any questions, please contact us without hesitation.

-Email: defchern **&alpha;**t zju dot edu d**&omicron;**t cn
+Email: defchern **&alpha;** t zju dot edu d **&omicron;** t cn